The South West Coastal Path

 Canoeing on the River Dart is also a great way to see South Devon at water level but it’s a bit further away.

 Stand up paddle boarding, exploring sea caves, and coasteering are opportunities waiting for you, just along the coast in Torbay (more information from Reach Outdoors).
 Or how about paddle board yoga classes at nearby Decoy lake in Newton Abbot for all you yoga enthusiasts wanting to take things to the next level?
 (More information from Devon Windsurf).

 Surfing is very popular in North Devon and North Cornwall.
-It will take a drive of about an hour and a half to visit the surfing beaches of Croyde, Polzeath, Watergate Bay, Fistral, and Newquay
+It will take a drive of about an hour and a half to visit the surfing beaches of Saunton, Widemouth, Bude and Croyde.

 Many other sports are locally available including tennis, badminton, squash and indoor swimming – ask at Reception for information.